Effective Email Marketing Strategies and Tips for Successful Campaigns

 • Type and size of business

-7. Determine the email types
+1. Determine the email types

-To explore the potential of email marketing, send several types of emails to your subscribers.
+When developing email communications, rely on your audience data, take the best from competitors and, of course, build your own hypotheses.
+To explore the full potential of email marketing, send several types of emails to your subscribers.
 There can be different options there:

 The more types of emails you send, the fuller your presence will be in your subscribers’ buying cycle.
-However, different types of emails require different templates (explore the links above to get an understanding and find inspiration).
+However, different types of emails require different templates (use the links above to get an understanding and find inspiration).
 You can create them from scratch or use the template library of your ESP of choice.
-Selzy has several dozen templates of different varieties.
-To explore them, have a try of our email builder: it’s free and you don’t even have to sign up.

-Selzy drag-and-drop email editor
+Selzy’s drag-and-drop email builder

-You do not need to code — just add ready-made blocks in the drag-and-drop editor.
+You do not need to code — just add ready-made blocks in the drag-and-drop editor

-8. Create a schedule
+1. Create a schedule

-9. Monitor email performance
+1. Monitor email performance

 Analyzing results is a critical element of any email marketing strategy.
 It tells you where you are on the journey to those goals you have outlined in the beginning.

-After you launch campaigns and collect the first data on your chosen metrics, you’ll see how realistic they were and you’ll be able to adjust your KPIs.
+After you launch campaigns and collect the first data on your chosen metrics, you’ll see how realistic they were, and you’ll be able to adjust your KPIs.
 This will give you even more data on what types of emails and formats work best for your subscriber list.

 What to evaluate in addition to your pre-set metrics: